jonathan-uk/capstone-project/README.md

 Included in this repository are:

-The jupyter notebooks(data_images.ipynb and tune_train_deploy.ipynb) where run all my codes for this project

 The profiler report made after training the model

 The code used in calculating the mean and standard deviation of the dataset(mean_and_std.ipynb)